 Does Co-Signing Affect In Buying Home?
 The answer is yes if the co-borrower is planning in purchasing a home in the next 12 months.
-The answer to the question Does Co-Signing Affect In Buying Home is NO if the co-borrower is planning on purchasing a home after 12 months.
-Being co-signer for someone and that person has made timely payments for at least twelve months by bank checks and can provide co-borrower with 12 months cancelled checks and/or bank statements, co-borrowers can exclude that monthly payment obligation from debt to income calculations when you apply for a mortgage loan in the future:
+The answer to the question Does Co-Signing Affect In Buying Home is NO. This holds true if the co-borrower is planning on purchasing a home after 12 months.
+Being co-signer for someone and that person has made timely payments for at least twelve months by bank checks will exclude the mortgage payment of the main borrower from DTI Calculations.
+This holds true as long as they can provide a co-borrower with 12 months of canceled checks and/or bank statements.
+If this can be provided, co-borrowers can exclude that monthly payment obligation from debt to income calculations when applying for a mortgage loan in the future:

-- It needs to be proven only by cancelled checks and/or bank statements
+- It needs to be proven only by canceled checks and/or bank statements

 - Cash monthly payments do not count even though the main borrower may have paid receipts

-Many home buyers are reluctant in asking family member to be their non-occupant co-borrowers and often do not want to ask.
-However, many family member are more than happy to help their loved ones realize the dream of home ownership by becoming their non-occupant co-borrowers.
+Many home buyers are reluctant in asking a family member to be their non-occupant co-borrowers and often do not want to ask.
+However, many family members are more than happy to help their loved ones realize the dream of homeownership by becoming their non-occupant co-borrowers.

 - There are many instances where borrowers debt to income ratios exceed the maximum allowed by FHA

-- There are instances where main borrowers has overtime income, part time income, second jobs, and/or self employment income that cannot count when qualifying for mortgage due to not being seasoned for two years
+- There are instances where main borrowers have overtime income, part-time income, second jobs, and/or self-employment income that cannot count when qualifying for a mortgage due to not being seasoned for two years

 - On cases where other income cannot be used, borrowers can add non-occupant co-borrowers to the loan